Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 # Goals and Target Audience

-The main aim of this quiz is to be fun and engaging, testing the knoweldge of the user in being able to recognise celebrities off small portions of their face.
+The main aim of this quiz is to be fun and engaging, testing the knowledge of the user in being able to recognise celebrities off small portions of their face.
 Celebrity quizes have proven to have a wide audience with the buzzfeed craze and constant updates on news sites about celebrities and their lives.
-People are facinated with them.
+People are fascinated with them.
 This quiz is therefore designed to have a wide reach and be appealing to new users with 38 potential questions but also to repeat users as the array of questions and images is set up to be easily updated, changed or added to making new questions easy to place into the quiz and the removal of old questions just as simple.
 Once deployed the questions would be updated each week to keep the game fresh.

 Aside from attracting and engaging a wide audience the project goal is really to display the abilities Javascript allows you to offer to a site.
 This project utilises for loops, event listeners, push(), splice(), Math.random(), updating inner HTML, local storage and nested ifs / functions as well as many other items to create an engaging quiz.